andylamp/stanford_dbclass/12 - views and authorization/auth_qz.md

 Which of the following statements is true?

 # Q4 Options

+In my instance I had the following options:

 A: `W` has privilege `SELECT ON T` after statement 6